Working in Canada

 With an aging population, there is a huge demand for foreign workers in certain industries, such as IT, medical, agriculture and construction.

-Like other countries, most desk-bound jobs and most professional jobs (except in the area of healthcare and IT) are often taken up by Canadians, Permanent Residents, international students who have a post graduate work permit.
-Employers normally do not look for foreign workers living outside Canada for such jobs.
+Like other countries, most desk-bound jobs and most professional jobs (except in the area of healthcare and IT) are often taken up by Canadians, Permanent Residents, international students who have post graduate work permits.

 To work in Canada, you will have to find an employer who has been given the permission to hire a foreign worker.
 To secure this permission, the employer must apply for and obtain a positive Labour Market Impact Assessment (LMIA).
 This is generally the rule, although in some cases, an LMIA is not required.